-Eight cases of Q-fever in humans were reported in 2019.
-Seven had contracted the infection abroad and for one case the place of infection was unknown.
+Five cases of Q-fever in humans were reported in 2020.
+Three cases had contracted the infection abroad, and for two the place of infection was unknown.

-At the NVI, blood samples from a total of 2,226 cattle, 2,056 sheep and 208 goats were tested serologically for C. burnetii in the surveillance program.
-In addition 17 cattle, 18 sheep and 2 alpaca were tested in relation to export/import.
+At the NVI, blood samples from a total of 134 cattle were tested serologically for C. burnetii in the surveillance program (n=128) and before export (n=6).
+In addition 2 camels were tested after import.
 Antibodies were not detected in any samples.
 For further information see the Appendix.

-Q-fever is not currently a problem for human or animal health in Norway.
+Q-fever is currently not a problem for human or animal health in Norway.
 The infection became notifiable in humans in 2012, and since then 25 cases have been reported in total.
 Of these, 23 cases were infected abroad and one case had an unknown place of infection.

 Q-fever has not been detected in Norwegian animals.
 Screening studies were performed in 2008 (460 bovine dairy herds and 55 bovine meat herds), in 2009 (349 goat herds and 45 bovine herds) and in 2010 (3,289 bovine dairy herds).
-Since then, testing has been performed on imported animals and as part of diagnostic testing of sick animals.
+Testing is regularly performed on imported animals and as part of diagnostic testing of sick animals and from 2012, serological testing for Q-fever has also been included on samples from cattle collected in the surveillance program for Brucella.